 The Winklevoss twins (born August 21, 1981) are American rowers and internet entrepreneurs, Cameron Winklevoss and Tyler Winklevoss.
 They competed in the men’s pair rowing event at the 2008 Beijing Olympics.
 They are known for co-founding HarvardConnection along with Harvard classmate Divya Narendra.
 In 2004, the Winklevoss brothers sued Facebook founder Mark Zuckerberg for $140 million, claiming he stole their ConnectU idea to create the popular social networking site.

-- 2,167,886 all-time users
+- 3,340,845 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years